braadworst/lr-server-renderer/README.md

 renderer.render('<section>...</section>', '.placeholderName');
 ```

-_Method sets the template for the output, all components will be added to this template._
+_Adds a component to the template._

 **html:string**
 The components html that you want to load.